 More on Frozen Embryo Transfer

-However, what are a couple’s options if surplus embryos of good quality are available?
+However, what is a couple’s options if surplus embryos of good quality are available?

 Cryopreservation of human embryos is currently available.
 Moreover, frozen-thawed embryo transfer is a very simple procedure compared to an IVF stimulated cycle because there is no need of gonadotropin administration or taking high hormone doses, avoiding in most cases even injections.